Brinyte T28 Artemis Flashlight Review

 - Brinyte Wristband

 Build Quality and Disassembly

 Overall the build quality of the T28 Artemis is pretty good.
 “For a zoomy” is a reasonable addition to that sentence but I’m not sure that’s fair.

-The second bit of neatness here on the T28 is this dail on the tail.
-This is a rotary, and is actually a rotary.
+The second bit of neatness here on the T28 is this dial on the tail.
+This is a rotary and is actually a rotary.
 It ramps from low to high very seamlessly, for all three emitter options.